arturoam00/evoman_strategies/README.md

 $ python3 -m pip install -r requirements.txt
 ```

 Now you should be ready to go.
-In your activated virtual environment, try:
+Navigate to the `evoulutionary_strategies` folder and, in your activated virtual environment, try:
 ```bash
 $ python3 main.py
 ```